Elanco Animal Health (NYSE:ELAN) Releases FY 2022 Earnings Guidance

-Elanco Animal Health (NYSE:ELAN – Get Rating) updated its FY 2022 earnings guidance on Monday.
+Elanco Animal Health (NYSE:ELAN – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided earnings per share (EPS) guidance of $1.15-$1.21 for the period, compared to the consensus estimate of $1.21.
-The company issued revenue guidance of $4.70 billion-$4.75 billion, compared to the consensus revenue estimate of $4.77 billion.Elanco Animal Health also updated its FY22 guidance to $1.15-1.21 EPS.
+The company issued revenue guidance of $4.70 billion-$4.75 billion, compared to the consensus revenue estimate of $4.77 billion.Elanco Animal Health also updated its Q2 2022 guidance to $0.22-$0.28 EPS.

-A number of equities research analysts have recently issued reports on the stock.
-Zacks Investment Research cut shares of Elanco Animal Health from a hold rating to a sell rating in a report on Tuesday.
-Barclays upped their target price on shares of Elanco Animal Health from $30.00 to $32.00 and gave the company an equal weight rating in a report on Monday, February 28th.
-One investment analyst has rated the stock with a sell rating, three have issued a hold rating and six have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, Elanco Animal Health currently has an average rating of Buy and a consensus price target of $38.43.
+Elanco Animal Health (NYSE:ELAN – Get Rating) last announced its earnings results on Monday, May 9th.
+The company reported $0.36 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.35 by $0.01.
+The business had revenue of $1.23 billion for the quarter, compared to analyst estimates of $1.22 billion.
+Elanco Animal Health had a negative net margin of 7.65% and a positive return on equity of 6.61%.
+The company’s revenue for the quarter was down 1.4% compared to the same quarter last year.
+During the same quarter last year, the business earned $0.37 earnings per share.
+As a group, sell-side analysts predict that Elanco Animal Health will post 1.17 earnings per share for the current year.

-In other news, Director R David Hoover purchased 5,000 shares of Elanco Animal Health stock in a transaction that occurred on Tuesday, March 1st.
-The shares were acquired at an average price of $28.66 per share, for a total transaction of $143,300.00.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
+In other Elanco Animal Health news, Director R David Hoover acquired 5,000 shares of the stock in a transaction dated Tuesday, March 1st.
+The stock was acquired at an average price of $28.66 per share, with a total value of $143,300.00.
+The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, Director John P. Bilbrey purchased 10,000 shares of the firm’s stock in a transaction on Wednesday, May 11th.
+The stock was acquired at an average cost of $22.03 per share, for a total transaction of $220,300.00.
+Following the completion of the purchase, the director now owns 34,222 shares in the company, valued at approximately $753,910.66.
+The disclosure for this purchase can be found here.
 Corporate insiders own 6.40% of the company’s stock.

-Several hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Integrated Wealth Concepts LLC lifted its stake in Elanco Animal Health by 4.1% in the 4th quarter.
-Integrated Wealth Concepts LLC now owns 11,453 shares of the company’s stock valued at $325,000 after purchasing an additional 455 shares during the last quarter.
-MML Investors Services LLC lifted its stake in Elanco Animal Health by 6.7% in the 4th quarter.
-MML Investors Services LLC now owns 15,449 shares of the company’s stock valued at $438,000 after purchasing an additional 974 shares during the last quarter.
-Vident Investment Advisory LLC lifted its stake in Elanco Animal Health by 5.6% in the 4th quarter.
-Vident Investment Advisory LLC now owns 18,793 shares of the company’s stock valued at $534,000 after purchasing an additional 997 shares during the last quarter.
-US Bancorp DE lifted its stake in Elanco Animal Health by 17.5% in the 1st quarter.
-US Bancorp DE now owns 16,263 shares of the company’s stock valued at $425,000 after purchasing an additional 2,419 shares during the last quarter.
-Finally, American Century Companies Inc. lifted its stake in Elanco Animal Health by 11.8% in the 1st quarter.
-American Century Companies Inc. now owns 32,218 shares of the company’s stock valued at $841,000 after purchasing an additional 3,396 shares during the last quarter.
+Several hedge funds and other institutional investors have recently bought and sold shares of the company.
+Captrust Financial Advisors grew its stake in shares of Elanco Animal Health by 57.0% in the first quarter.
+Captrust Financial Advisors now owns 2,690 shares of the company’s stock valued at $70,000 after buying an additional 977 shares in the last quarter.
+Covestor Ltd grew its stake in Elanco Animal Health by 1,285.1% in the first quarter.
+Covestor Ltd now owns 2,978 shares of the company’s stock worth $78,000 after purchasing an additional 2,763 shares in the last quarter.
+Pearl River Capital LLC acquired a new stake in Elanco Animal Health during the first quarter worth about $205,000.
+Metropolitan Life Insurance Co NY acquired a new stake in Elanco Animal Health during the fourth quarter worth about $252,000.
+Finally, MetLife Investment Management LLC acquired a new stake in Elanco Animal Health during the first quarter worth about $232,000.

 Elanco Animal Health Company Profile (Get Rating)